iankloo/sigmaNet/README.md

 # sigmaNet

-Render `igraph` networks using Sigma.js - in R!
+Render `igraph` networks using Sigma.js - in R - now on CRAN!

 <a href = 'https://iankloo.github.io/sigmaNet/'>Check out the full docs</a>